 Compressor models can be found in various case shapes.
 These models were cased by Ervin Piquerez and were called EPSA.
 The cross hatched crown was also a signature of EPSA so all compressor watches had crossed hatch crowns.
 Glycine has introduced their high-beat models within EPSA cases also.
 The watch featured here is not high frequency ( beat ) but a beautiful '70s colorful watch powered by ETA 2472 .

-Things started to change in the market, so it does with Glycine models.
+Things started to change in the '70s, so it did with Glycine models.
 Quartz watches hit the market forcing Swiss companies to cope with the new trend in order to survive.
 Ditronic manufactured this Glycine with ESA 9315 movement.
 Donated to Glycine Heritage Museum.
 More historical facts at Glycine History page: https://glycintennial.com/glycine-history

 Glycine Electronic.
 Quartz watches came in varieties which included LED, LCD, Electronic, Electric and Hybrid movements with a stepper motor.
-The TV case alike watch is powered by ESA 9154 movement.
+This retro TV case watch is powered by ESA 9154 movement.
 Donated to Glycine Heritage Museum.

-Compressor watches were still manufactured in mid '70s in various shapes within Glycine models.
+Compressor watches were still manufactured in mid '70s in various shapes within Glycine models within EPSA cases.

 Manufactured 3,000 pieces in 11 Mar 1979 the Airman turned Quartz this time to continue its evolution.
 These are powered by ESA FHF 960.111 hybrid quartz movements.

 Falcon watches are Glycine models' brother in law.
-When Glycine produced the Quartz Airman and didn't want to continue while demand was increasing, Werner from Glycine US, made an exclusive agreement with Glycine to manufacture under his own brand Airman watches and labelled them Falcon.
+When Glycine produced the Quartz Airman and didn't want to continue while demand was increasing, Werner Siegrist from Glycine US Service Center made an exclusive agreement with Glycine to manufacture under his own brand Airman watches and labelled them Falcon.
 They can be still found in online auction sites.